obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to debug why Obsidian is running slowly.md

 If you've determined that the slowness you're experiencing is due to a plugin, the next step is finding out which one.

-The simplest way to do this is to then the plugins on one-by-one and see when the slowness gets introduced.
+The simplest way to do this is to turn the plugins on one-by-one and see when the slowness gets introduced.

-If you have many plugins, this process can be very tedius.
+If you have many plugins, this process can be very tedious.
 To accelerate this process, you can **bisect** your plugin list using the "divide and conquer" method.
 This is a term stemming from computer science that simply describes the process of repeatedly splitting a problem in half until you've reached the simplest "base" problem.

 So if you're trying to find the slow plugin from your list of 16 plugins, for example, you start by turning off 8 plugins.
 If Obsidian is still slow, then you turn off 4 of those remaining 8 plugins.
 If the slowness has stopped, then you know that it was caused by one of the 4 plugins you just disabled, so you repeat this process with those plugins: disable 2, check.
 Disable 1, check.

-> This operation is faster but still a bit tedius, so luckily there's actually a [[obsidian-divide-and-conquer|Divide & Conquer]] plugin that automates some of these steps for you.
+> This operation is faster but still a bit tedious, so luckily there's actually a [[obsidian-divide-and-conquer|Divide & Conquer]] plugin that automates some of these steps for you.

 Now you have your culprit: the offending plugin that's causing slowness.
 Now what?
 You can take the opportunity to be a good citizen and file a report with the plugin author.